 Failing to update

 If you created a will several years ago, you should check in to make sure the directions you laid down then still reflect your wishes.
 If you have undergone no major life changes since then, you probably don’t have to worry about making revisions, but if you have, then revisions may be necessary.
-Common reasons for needing to update a will and other estate planning documents include:
+Common reasons for needing to update a will and other documents include:

 - Getting divorced